 What Made This Hard

 The CFD-to-ROM interface.
-CFD gives you spatially-resolved results; the ROM needs boundary conditions at specific nodes.
-The mapping between them is not trivial — it requires decisions about how to aggregate distributed heat transfer coefficients into representative lumped values without losing the information that actually matters (local hot spots, flow maldistribution effects).
+CFD gives spatially-resolved results; the ROM needs boundary conditions at specific nodes.
+The mapping requires decisions about how to aggregate distributed heat transfer coefficients into representative lumped values without losing the information that actually matters - local hot spots, flow maldistribution effects.
+Getting this wrong produces a model that looks reasonable on nominal cases and fails on edge cases.

 Sensor mapping at scale.
 A large HV battery pack can have hundreds of cells and tens of temperature sensors.
 Getting the Simulink port structure right - and keeping it traceable to the physical sensor layout - required careful architecture of the mapping logic.